uday160386/uday160386.github.io/_greensoftware/Evaluating using kepler.md

   java -jar target/metrics-api-*.jar
   ```

-  - Access the application url: http://localhost:8080 from browser/postman and proceed if resposne is SUCCESS
+  - Access the application url: http://localhost:8080 from browser/postman and proceed if response is SUCCESS
   - Create AWS ECR using
     ``` aws ecr create-repository --repository-name <app name>```
   - Authenticate Docker to ECR